iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Interpretations.md

 can be interpreted as:
 1. Gradient on the Moreau envelope.
 2. Fixed point iterations on the subgradient operator.
 4. Backward Euler on the gradient dynamics involving the subgradient oracle.
-[Projected Proximal Gradient, Interpretations](Projected%20Proximal%20Gradient,%20Interpretations.md) for more.
+[Dynamical system interpretation of proximal gradient](Dynamical%20system%20interpretation%20of%20proximal%20gradient.md) for more.

 References:
 1. [Proximal Algorithms](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf)